WWC Universal Heavyweight Championship: Early history

 The WWC Universal Heavyweight Championship was first introduced as the WWC World Heavyweight Championship, when it was awarded to Abdullah the Butcher, after he won a "tournament" that supposedly took place in Japan.
 The tournament was part of a storyline and was used to relate to Abdullah's previous run in All Japan Pro Wrestling.
 Three days later Carlos Colón became the first local wrestler to win the championship.
 During the championship's first years Colón would defend the championship successfully against several international wrestlers, only losing it when a "feud angle" was being promoted.

 During December 1983, Capitol Sports Promotions gave a significant amount of promotion to an angle between Ric Flair and Carlos Colón.
 At the moment when the feud happened Colón was the WWC World Heavyweight Champion and Flair was the NWA World Heavyweight Champion.
 The angle included a spot where Flair would criticize Capitol's championship, claiming that he was the only "real world champion".
 This led to a match on December 18, 1983 where both wrestlers competed in an event organized at Bayamón, Puerto Rico.
 The match was billed as a fight to determine the "undisputed champion of the Universe", and it took place inside a steel cage.
 Flair lost the match and Colón was declared the "undisputed champion of the Universe", in the process the championship was renamed to WWC Universal Heavyweight Championship.
-February 17, 1985 marked the first time that the championship's holder changed outside of Puerto Rico, when Dory Funk, Jr. won it.
+It is alleged that on February 27, 1985, for the first time that the championship's holder changed outside of Puerto Rico, when Dory Funk, Jr. won it in Bangor, Maine on an ICW show.
+However, results for this show appeared in the Friday, March 1, 1985 edition of the Bangor Daily News.
+Results show Carlos Colon winning a non-title match against "Toras Balboa" (subbing for the advertised Black Gordman), and Dory Funk Jr wrestling to a draw with Hercules Ayala.
+So the date of Funk winning the title from Colon is unknown.
 After a rematch ended in a draw, the title was held up for the first time since its foundation.
 After Colón defeated Flair, he would go on several undefeated streaks; this lasted until Funk "injured" him in a match.
 This event led to the championship being vacated for the first time.